dynamsoft-docs/web-twain-docs/getstarted/helloworld.md

 * Press the Scan button

-  After pressing the scan button, you will be presented with the Select Source dialog.
-Select your scanner and press the select button.
+  After pressing the Scan button, you will be presented with the Select Source dialog.
+Select your scanner and press the Select button.

   ![Build-the-Hello-World-Scan-Page-4]({{site.assets}}imgs/Build-the-Hello-World-Scan-Page-4.png)